Vanilla-OS/handbook/articles/en/install-and-manage-applications.md

 ---
 Title: Install and manage Applications
-Description Learn how to install and manage applications on Vanilla OS
+Description: Learn how to install and manage applications on Vanilla OS
 PublicationDate: 2023-01-11
 Authors:
     - kbdharun